andreas-bulling/ActRecTut/README.md

 - If you want to modify the default parameters of the different classifiers have a look at `setClassifier.m`

+- This toolbox requires the following MATLAB toolboxes:
+  - Statistics

 - To compile the different third-party libraries have a look at the documentation

 ## How to reproduce the results from the paper